 "It’s 2 months before the exam and I haven’t done much yet..."
 If that’s what you worry about, cheer up.
 Chances are not everything is lost.
 Read on to see if & how you can prepare for your CFA level 1 exam in just about 60 days.

 CFA level 1 Curriculum is over 3000 pages long (including end-of-reading questions), which means roughly 50 pages a day to go through over the following 60 days (without any day off).

 The number of pages to cover is really huge.

 If you work full-time, studying all of the content will give you a hard time and – most probably – will turn out impossible.
 That's why you need to make some tough calls.

 Think about Economics, for example.
 If you look at your CFA Curriculum, this topic is very lengthy compared to its weight in the CFA level 1 exam (only 10%) but it's quite intuitive in many aspects.
 To economize on time, you may want to consider giving up some Economics readings (you don't have to pass each and every topic to pass you CFA exam).
-On the other hand, spend enough time and energy on the most important level 1 topics, namely FRA, Ethics, and QM, because the higher the topic weight – the greater the number of topic questions per exam session (plus there's ethics adjustment).
+On the other hand, spend enough time and energy on the most important level 1 topics, namely FRA and Ethics, because the higher the topic weight – the greater the number of topic questions per exam session (plus there's ethics adjustment).

 That's our general recommendation.
 But to make these 2 months of study worth its effort, you have to decide what topics to focus on by yourself.